 As a regular service, tutors provide a signed Feedback Form.
 This form offers suggestions for some areas that require further attention and serves as a verification that the student received assistance in the Center.

-Requiring an entire class to attend the Center can sometimes backfire.
-The Centers mission is to assist students in improving their communication skills, not to edit student papers.
-Students who are threatened with the possibility of a lower grade if they do not visit the Center have unrealistic expectations when visiting the Center.
-Such students are anxious to have their papers fixed and often are not focused on learning, making them unreceptive to tutor coaching.
-In addition, when instructors require an entire class to go to the Center, more motivated students who are working to improve their skills are unable to obtain appointments.
+Requiring an entire class to attend the BCC can sometimes backfire.
+The BCC’s mission is to assist students in improving their communication skills, not to edit student papers.
+Students who are threatened with the possibility of a lower grade if they do not visit the BCC have unrealistic expectations when visiting the BCC.
+Such students are anxious to have their papers “fixed” and often are not focused on learning, making them unreceptive to tutor coaching.
+In addition, when instructors require an entire class to go to the BCC, more motivated students who are working to improve their skills are unable to obtain appointments.

-Helping students to understand that tutors will not edit their papers and encouraging students to visit the Center early and regularly is a better way to ensure that class assignments will achieve higher levels of proficiency.
+Helping students to understand that tutors will not edit their papers and encouraging students to visit the BCC early and regularly is a better way to ensure that class assignments will achieve higher levels of proficiency.
+If your entire class needs assistance, consider scheduling a guest lecture for a particular assignment or skill.
+Contact Elizabeth Bruce at 972-883-5385 or Elizabeth.firstname.lastname@example.org to schedule one of the following or to discuss a new topic for your class!

 Although tutors ask students for the written homework assignments, students do not always bring these to the Center.
 As a rule, tutors will instruct students to cite, reference, and format papers using the APA Style Guide.
 If you prefer a different style guide or if you have specific areas of focus for the tutors, please contact the coordinator with your instructions at Elizabeth Bruce or 972-883-5385.